 “One of his most important experiences, and this was confirmed by the death of family members and his psychoanalytic teachers, was that confluence can be fatal when it blunts perception and leads to perseverance in a given field for the sake of avoiding risk and conflict.
 He continued to impart this insight until the end of his days” (Bocian, 2010, p.
 245).

-The divergent connotations of confluence as both a means of resistance to contact and the positive result of contact is illuminated in Bocian’s discussion of culture and confluencehere.
+The divergent connotations of confluence as both a means of resistance to contact and the positive result of contact is illuminated in Bocian’s discussion of culture and confluence.
 Context is everything.

 Conclusion